 Explore Federal Legislation to Allow Funding Flexibility between the Public and Leased housing programs: This flexibility would promote efficiencies and better decisions about how to apply scarce resources to local conditions.
 Currently PHA's are restricted from using public housing operating, public housing capital, and Section 8 funds except within highly regulated silos of spending.

-The BHA will pursue a Moving-to-Work designation or other regulatory relief to secure this level of flexibility.
-If the BHA seeks a Moving to Work designation, it will be for funding flexibility only, and NOT to adopt term limits or mandatory work requirements.
-Develop a site-by-site preservation strategy that optimizes for local markets and opportunities: The BHA will initiate a review of all properties and assets to develop or affirm approaches to ensure long-term viability and optimize strategies to close budget shortfalls.
+Develop a site-by-site preservation strategy that optimizes for local markets and opportunities: The BHA will initiate a review of all properties to develop or affirm approaches to ensure long-term viability and optimize strategies to close budget shortfalls.

-Where appropriate, we will utilize Choice Neighborhoods, Rental Assistance Demonstration, Energy Performance Contracting, and other approaches that can help preserve the portfolio for future generations of low-income residents.
+Where appropriate, we will utilize Choice Neighborhoods, Rental Assistance Demonstration, Energy Performance Contracting and other approaches that can help preserve the portfolio for future generations of low-income residents.